mikecokina/elisa/README.rst

     export ELISA_CONFIG=/home/user/.elisa/elisa_config.ini

 There is plenty ways how to setup environment variable which vary on operation system and also on tool (IDE) that you have in use.
+Optionally, you can use ''config.ini'' file located in ''ELISa_folder/src/elisa/conf/'' without any need for setting the enviromental variable.

 Now you are all setup and ready to code.